 In sum, the retirees have not raised any argument warranting reversal.
 First, 29 U.S.C. § 1342(c)(1) provides two mechanisms for termination of a distressed pension plan-including termination by agreement between a plan administrator and the PBGC.
-Second, the retirees do not have a property interest in their vested, but unfunded, pension benefits because the private contract creating those benefits provides that only funded benefits at the time of termination are nonforfeitable.
+Second, the retirees do not have a property interest in remaining unpaid yet vested benefits.
 Third, PBGC's decision to terminate the Salaried Plan was not arbitrary and capricious because there is ample evidence to support PBGC's decision.
 As a result, the district court's judgment is AFFIRMED.